carbon-language/carbon-lang/docs/design/expressions/bitwise.md

 The second operand of a bit-shift is required to be between zero (inclusive) and the bit-width of the first operand (exclusive); it is a programming error if the second operand is not within that range.
-In a hardened build, the result will either be a trap or a correct shift by an unspecified number of bits, which might still be wider than the first operand, resulting in 0 or -1.
+In a hardened build, the result will have well defined behavior of either stopping program execution immediately or a shift of an unspecified number of bits, which if wider than the first operand will result in `0` or `-1`.
 In a performance build, the optimizer may assume that this programming error does not occur.

+TODO: Need to unify the developer and hardened build behavior for these programming errors with those of arithmetic overflow, likely documenting the requirements in a common place and linking to it from here.
 ## Integer constants

 These operations can also be applied to a pair of integer constants, or to an